dev-alexeykovalenko/ReactNative/README.md

-ReactNative code from cources that I studied.
+ReactNative projects from cources that I studied.